top of page

 Read Bio

-Samantha’s career includes awards in a vast number of national and international competitions.
-In 2018, she won both First Prize and the Media Prize at the Inaugural Glyndebourne Cup.
+Hankey’s career includes awards in numerous national and international competitions.
+In 2018, she won both First Prize and the Media Prize at the inaugural Glyndebourne Cup.
 The same year, she took home multiple prizes at the Operalia Competition, winning top awards in the general division as well as the Birgit Nilsson Prize for her interpretation of the work of Richard Strauss.
-In 2018, Samantha also received a Career Grant from the Richard Tucker Music Foundation, following an earlier 2016 award of a Sara Tucker Study Grant.
+In 2018, she also received a Career Grant from the Richard Tucker Music Foundation, following an earlier 2016 award of a Sara Tucker Study Grant.
 In 2017, she was named a Grand Finals Winner by the Metropolitan Opera National Council, took First Prize in the Dallas Opera Guild Vocal Competition, and received a Leonore Annenberg Arts Fellowship in the foundation’s final year.

 "ALSO IMPRESSIVE WAS HIS DIANA, SAMANTHA HANKEY, THE MOST INGENIOUS & ECONOMICAL ACTOR IN THE COHORT OF TEN SINGERS.